patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/label/label.md

 ![Filled nonstatus labels in light and dark color themes.](./img/nonstatus-labels.png)

-**Note:** We recommend to avoid using red, unless you're indicating danger or an error state.
+**Note:** We recommend you avoid using red, unless you're indicating danger or an error state.

 ### Variations
 - [Filled or unfilled labels](#when-to-use-filled-or-unfilled-labels)